Information About Amy - Haringey tutor - (3 reviews)

 I worked for Edexcel (an examination board) for two years during which I was involved with the preparation of examination papers in History.
 This has given me a unique insight into how exams are created to test students knowledge, understanding and examination technique.

-I am very happy to teach via skype.
+I am very happy to teach via Skype pray my house.

 I believe that learning should be fun and approachable.